-Official Rules of ULTIMATE FRISBEE®
+Official Rules of ULTIMATE

-Ultimate Frisbee is a fast-moving, competitive, noncontact sport played by two seven-man teams.
-The sport has a great deal of freedom and informality implicit in the rules.
-Primary among these is the spirit of sportmanship which enables the honor system to be effective.
+Ultimate is a fast-moving, competitive, non-contact sport played by two seven-person teams.
+The sport has a great amount of freedom and informality implicit in the rules.
+Primary among these is the spirit of sportsmanship which enables the honor system to be effective.